MohamedNurhussein/Cloud-Inventory-System/README.md

 ### Conclusion

 The Cloud Inventory Management System showcases the power of cloud computing in building scalable and efficient inventory solutions.
-With its real-time capabilities and serverless architecture, the system provides a robust foundation for future improvements and integrations.
+With its real-time capabilities and serverless architecture.

 ## User Guide/Quick Start